Bloom Filters in Adversarial Environments: Adversarial Resilient Bloom Filters and One-Way Functions

-\begin{proof}[Proof of \Cref{thm:no-owf}] Let $\BB=(\BB_1,\BB_2)$ be an adversarial-resilient Bloom filter (see Definition \ref{def:adversarialsteady}) that uses $m$ bits of memory, initialized with a random set $S$ of size $n$, and let $\M=\BB_1(S)$ be its representation.
+\begin{proof}[Proof of \Cref{thm:no-owf}(for the steady case).]
+Let $\BB=(\BB_1,\BB_2)$ be an adversarial-resilient Bloom filter (see Definition \ref{def:adversarialsteady}) that uses $m$ bits of memory, initialized with a random set $S$ of size $n$, and let $\M=\BB_1(S)$ be its representation.
 Assume that one-way functions do not exist.
-Our goal is to construct an algorithm that, given access to $\BB_2(M,\cdot)$, finds a non-set elements $x^*$ that is a false positive with probability greater than $\eps$.
-For the simplicity of presentation, we assume $\eps \le 2/3$ (for other values of $\eps$ the same proof holds while adjusting the constants appropriately).
+Our goal is to construct an algorithm that, given access to $\BB_2(M,\cdot)$, finds an element $x^* \notin S$ that is a false positive with probability greater than $\eps$.
+For the simplicity of presentation, we assume $\eps \le 2/3$ (for other values of $\eps$ the same proof works while adjusting the constants appropriately).
+We need to show an attack on infinitely many $n$'s, and thus throughout the proof we assume that $n$ and $m$ are large enough.
 We describe the function $f$ (which we intend to invert).

 \paragraph{The Function $f$.} The function $f$ takes $N=\log{u \choose n} + r(n) + t\log{u}$ bits as inputs where $r(n)$ is the number of random coins that $\BB_1$ uses ($r(n)$ is polynomial since $\BB_1$ runs in polynomial time) and $t = \frac{200m}{\eps_0}$.
 The function $f$ uses the first $\log{u \choose n}$ bits to sample a set $S$ of size $n$, the next $r(n)$ bits (denoted by $r$) are used to run $\BB_1$ on $S$ and get $\M^S_r=\BB_1(S;r)$.
 The last $t\log{u}$ bits are interpreted as $t$ elements of $U$ denoted $x_1, \ldots, x_t$.
 The output of $f$ is a sequence of these elements along with their evaluation by $\BB_2(\M^S_r,\cdot)$.
 Formally, the definition of $f$ is: